Lubiąż Abbey: Prussian era and secularization

-While the monastery benefited from the Habsburg rulers and the Counter-Reformation led by them, the Abbey's heyday was abruptly ended in 1742.
-After the First Silesian War, victorious Prussia was awarded almost all of Silesia, and with it Lubiąż Abbey, in the Treaty of Berlin.
-Even though the Protestant Prussians were, in principle, tolerant of Catholic beliefs, state Protestantism inevitably took its toll on the Abbey.
-Due to the disenfranchisement of the great Catholic foundations, the Abbey's revenue sources quickly dried up.
-The Abbey buckled under high tax duties.
-Finally, the Abbey was dissolved on November 21, 1810.
-The holdings of the Abbey, including the contents of 59 villages and 32 agricultural holdings, were nationalized.
+While the monastery benefited from the Habsburg rulers and the Counter-Reformation led by them, the abbey's heyday was abruptly ended in 1742.
+After the First Silesian War, victorious Prussia was awarded almost all of Silesia, and with it Lubiąż abbey, in the Treaty of Berlin.
+Even though the Protestant Prussians were, in principle, tolerant of Catholic beliefs, state Protestantism inevitably took its toll on the abbey.
+Due to the disenfranchisement of the great Catholic foundations, the abbey's revenue sources quickly dried up.
+The abbey buckled under high tax duties, and was forced to sell off large portions of its treasury, including much of its coin collection, gem-encrusted gold and silver liturgical vessels, and precious vestments.
+The abbey orchestra, which performed in the Prince's Hall, was dissolved and the instruments and scores left behind for sale.
+Finally, the abbey was dissolved on November 21, 1810.
+The holdings of the abbey, including 59 villages, 32 farms, a brickyard, and a handful of small manufactories, were nationalized.
 A year later, after the closure, 471 valuable paintings, including several by Willmann, were relocated to the new Gemäldegalerie in Wrocław.
 The same was done with large portions of the monastery library and archives.
+At the time of dissolution, the abbey counted as its members 47 brothers, 2 clerics, and 2 lay brothers.

-During the wars of liberation against Napoleon Bonaparte in 1813, the monastery buildings found a new use as a hospital.
-After the end of the war, the hospital was no longer needed, so the Abbey was split between a royal stud farm (established in 1817) and an insane asylum (established in 1823).
-The abbey served these two purposes up until World War II, and the facilities were extensively redone to fit their new uses.
+During the wars of liberation against Napoleon Bonaparte in 1813, the monastery buildings found a new use as a prison for captive Russian soldiers, and later, as a hospital for them.
+After the end of the war, the hospital was no longer needed, so the abbey was split between a royal stud farm (established in 1817) and an insane asylum (established in 1823).
+The main complex of the abbey was divided between a public asylum in the convent wing and a facility for wealthier patients in the prelature.
+In 1818, the abbey church was made a parish church, and outlying buildings were converted to municipal purposes.The abbey served these two purposes up until World War II, and the facilities were extensively redone to fit their new uses.
 By the late 19th century, the Prussian state made extensive efforts to preserve the grand baroque interiors while keeping the asylum and stud farm open.